crewcrew23/crewcrew23/README.md

 ## Hi there 👋
 - 👋 My name is Vasiliy, i am a back-end developer, currently a 3rd year college student.
-- 🚀 Now I'm working on my pet projects
+- 🚀 Now I'm working on my projects
 - 🌱 I am also developing in the field of testing

 # 💻 Tech Stack: